beeware/briefcase/docs/en/reference/configuration.md

 A path, relative to the directory where the `pyproject.toml` file is located, to an image to use as the icon for the application.
 The path should *exclude* the extension; Briefcase will append a platform appropriate extension when configuring the application.
 For example, an icon specification of `icon = "resources/icon"` will use `resources/icon.icns` on macOS, and `resources/icon.ico` on Windows.

 Some platforms require multiple icons, at different sizes; these will be handled by appending the required size to the provided icon name.
 For example, iOS requires multiple icon sizes (ranging from 20px to 1024px); Briefcase will look for `resources/icon-20.png`, `resources/icon-1024.png`, and so on.
 The sizes that are required are determined by the platform template.
+See the documentation for each platform for the required icon sizes.

 #### `install_launcher`